abhiramkrishna/abhiramkrishna/README.md

 <p>

-Hi 👋, I am **Abhiram Krishna** Tech-savvy professional with a Bachelor’s in Economics & Media Studies and experience in administrative support, customer service, and digital content creation. ✨
+Hi 👋, I am **Abhiram Krishna**, a Designer, Economist, Urban Development researcher and an AI enthusiast with a Bachelor’s in Economics & Media Studies and experience in Designing, administrative support, and digital content creation. ✨

 <div>
 <details>